ergnbke/Simple-Snake-Game-Cpp/README.md

-A simple snake game that runs on console.
+A simple snake game that runs on console and created by using c++ language.